Skip to content

 sandbox.set_auto_delete_interval(-1)

-Daytona provides methods to run sandboxes indefinitely using the Python SDK, TypeScript SDK, and Ruby SDK.
+Daytona provides methods to run sandboxes indefinitely using the Python, TypeScript, Ruby, Go, and Java SDKs.

 By default, Daytona Sandboxes auto-stop after 15 minutes of inactivity.
 To keep a sandbox running without interruption, set the auto-stop interval to 0 when creating a new sandbox: